National Juvenile Justice Network

 NJJN helps its members advance juvenile justice reform by establishing a vibrant learning community.
 An active listserv, annual summit, working groups and regional meetings provide vehicles for members to share strategies, research, testimony and information about the latest developments in their states.
 NJJN connects its members to substantive leaders in the field — researchers, policy experts, reform-oriented administrators — so that members are apprised of and can inform their work with the latest knowledge and best practices in the field.
 Finally, NJJN brings in national experts in media, organizing and advocacy to help states improve their legislative, programmatic, and administrative reform efforts.

-NJJN hosts a comprehensive Web site at www.njjn.org, that includes information about NJJN members, advances in the field, a legislative databank, and juvenile justice resources.
+NJJN hosts a comprehensive Web site at www.njjn.org, that includes information about NJJN members, advances in the field, and juvenile justice resources.
 The National Juvenile Justice Network’s national home and fiscal sponsor is the Coalition for Juvenile Justice.

 All interested members of the public are welcome to subscribe to the NJJN E-Newsletter, which provides periodic updates of recent juvenile justice reforms, calls to action, relevant conferences, etc. To join, e-mail your request with your name and affiliation to email@example.com.